christianhaitian/PortMaster/ports.md

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup" locat="Heart%20of%20Darkness.zip" genres="action,platformer"

+Title="Heart_of_The_Alien_Redux ."
+Desc="Heart of The Alien Redux is a native port of Heart of The Alien.
+Place Heart Of The Alien (U).iso and Heart Of The Alien (U) xx.ogg or Heart Of The Alien (U) xx.mp3 02-42 in the data folder.
+The files must be named correctly" porter="Bamboozler" locat="HOTA.zip" genres="action,adventure,platformer"

 Title="Hex-A-Hop ."
 Desc="Hex-a-hop is a puzzle game in which a girl has to destroy green hexagons by stepping on them.
 Hex-a-Hop files are already included and ready to go." porter="Cebion" locat="hex-a-hop.zip" runtype="rtr" genres="puzzle"

 Title="Hexen_2 ."
 Desc="Hexen II is a dark fantasy 1st-person shooter developed by Raven Software and published by id software.
 Portal of Praevus features new levels, new enemies and a new playable character class, The Demoness.
 You must copy your Hexen 2 pak0.pak and pak1.pak files into hexen2/data1 and your pak3.pak into hexen2/portals and make sure they're lowercase." porter="Slayer366" locat="Hexen2.zip" genres="fps,action"